HedgehogDevelopment/HedgehogDevelopment.github.io/razl/comparing.markdown

 ![](/Images/Razl/compare17.PNG)

 Fields and languages are identified by the different symbols.
-By unchecking a field or language you will remove it from the filter and Razl will run the item comparisons again.
+By unchecking a field or language you will remove it from the filter and Sitecore Razl will run the item comparisons again.

 #### Filtering Effects

 When a field or language is ignored for comparison it stops the field/language from being compared when determining which symbols to display in the Content Tree.
 The field and language will still be compared in the Field Information pane when you select an item.

-For example the English language is ignored in the image below, notice that the Content Tree shows that the item is the same but when the item is selected Razl shows that the English fields are actually different:
+For example the English language is ignored in the image below, notice that the Content Tree shows that the item is the same but when the item is selected Sitecore Razl shows that the English fields are actually different:

 ![](/Images/Razl/compare18.PNG)